-We argue that this principle is mandatory for the correct evaluation of the radion effective potential.
-To see this, suppose we have a function, $F(s,\,a_{\rm rad})$, that depends both on a parameter $s$ and the radion-VEV-dependent warp factor $a_{\rm rad}$ and that is defined only for Re$(s)<s_0$.
-We want to know a regularized-and-renormalized value of $F$ at $s$ with Re$(s)\geq s_0$, to evaluate the radion effective potential.
-Here, we must \textit{not} perform the analytical continuation of $F(s,\,a_{\rm rad})$ from Re$(s)<s_0$ to Re$(s)\geq s_0$, because physically, analytical continuation is a rule to relate a divergent quantity to a finite quantity whose uniqueness is guaranteed by the identity theorem. $F$ with different values of the radion VEV, $F(s,\,a'_{\rm rad})$ and $F(s,\,a''_{\rm rad})$, are different functions of $s$, and hence the identity theorem does not hold and the uniqueness of the relation between a divergent quantity and a finite quantity is not guaranteed, namely, their relation can be radion-VEV-dependent.
-This is an incorrect evaluation because the difference between the divergent and finite quantities may depend on $a_{\rm rad}$ in a way that it cannot be renormalized with the boundary tensions, but it is subtracted in the analytically-continued $F$.
+We argue that this principle is mandatory for the correct regularization and renormalization of the radion effective potential.
+To see this, suppose one has a function, $F(s,\,a_{\rm rad})$, that depends both on a parameter $s$ and the radion-VEV-dependent warp factor $a_{\rm rad}$ and that is defined only for Re$(s)<s_0$.
+One wants to know a regularized-and-renormalized value of $F$ at $s$ with Re$(s)\geq s_0$ in order to evaluate the radion effective potential.
+We argue that one must \textit{not} perform the analytical continuation of $F(s,\,a_{\rm rad})$ from Re$(s)<s_0$ to Re$(s)\geq s_0$, because physically, analytical continuation is a rule to relate a divergent quantity to a finite quantity whose uniqueness is guaranteed by the identity theorem.
+Since $F$ with different values of the radion VEV, $F(s,\,a'_{\rm rad})$ and $F(s,\,a''_{\rm rad})$, are different functions of $s$, the identity theorem does not hold, and the relation between a divergent quantity and a finite quantity is not unique and can depend on the radion VEV.
+This is an incorrect regularization and renormalization, because the difference between the divergent and finite quantities may depend on $a_{\rm rad}$ in a way that it cannot be renormalized with the boundary tensions, but it is wrongly subtracted in the analytically-continued $F$.
 To avoid the above error, analytic continuation must be performed only on $a_{\rm rad}$-independent functions.